Volcanism and Active Geology of the island of Hawai'i (Field-based course)

 Registration information for Wintermester is at the UAF Summer Sessions website.
-Registration for Wintermester courses opens on November 11 for degree-seeking students and November 18 for non-degree-seeking students (I think this means that non-UAF students need to wait until November 18).
+Registration for Wintermester courses opens on November 10 for UAF degree-seeking students and November 17 for non-degree-seeking students (including non-UAF students).
 However, to be sure of a place please contact me so that I can put you on the list for instructor permission.
 We have a short application process.

 UAF students will be able to pay the tuition and fees through UA Online as normal.
 Non-UAF students will register through Summer Sessions and this will create an account on UA Online for them, and within a couple of days they will be able to log in and pay through that system.

 The course will begin and end in Hilo, Hawaii.
 Students will be expected to arrive

 in Hilo on January 5, and will be free to leave Hilo on January 13 in the evening,

 or the next morning.
 We will need to know the arrival and departure times and

 January 6 Overview of Kilauea caldera, Tree molds, lower East Rift Zone

 January 7 Visit Hawaii Volcano Observatory, Thurston Lava Tube, Kilauea Iki